openshift/ci-docs/content/en/docs/architecture/step-registry.md

 #### Available Environment Variables

-The following environment variables will be available to commands in a step:
+The following environment variables will be available to commands in a step, on top of [the variables exposed by Prow](https://docs.prow.k8s.io/docs/jobs/#job-environment-variables):

 |Variable|Definition|When is it Present?|
 |:---|:---|:---|